 15 April 2020

-The best way to prevent coronavirus infections is to maintain a distance of 1–2 metres to other people and to wash hands frequently with soap.
+The best way to prevent coronavirus infections is to maintain a distance of more than 2 metres to other people and to wash hands frequently with soap.

 Based on a risk assessment by your employer or in accordance the Finnish Institute for Health and Welfare’s recommendation on face masks, you may need a respirator, a surgical mask or a face mask.
 This page provides information on surgical masks and respirators.